derivexyz/v1-core/docs/contracts/liquiditypool.md

 #### Parameters:

-- `amountQuoteFreed`: Total amount of eth to convert to quote, including profits from short calls.
+- `amountQuoteFreed`: Total amount of base to convert to quote, including profits from short calls.

-- `amountQuoteReserved`: Total amount of eth to convert to quote, including profits from short calls.
+- `amountQuoteReserved`: Total amount of base to convert to quote, including profits from short calls.

 - `amountBaseFreed`: Total amount of collateral to liquidate.